jacobwilliams/conda-test/README.md

 ### Build wheel:

 ```
-python -m build ./src
+python -m build ./src --outdir ./build-output
 ```

 ### Build conda package:

 ```
-conda build ./conda-recipe --output-folder outdir
+conda build ./conda-recipe --output-folder conda-output
 ```

 To clean up conda-build process?: `conda build purge`

+### install the conda package:

 ```
+conda activate ./myenv
-conda install ./outdir/osx-arm64/foojr-0.0.1-py39_1.tar.bz2
+conda install ./conda-output/osx-arm64/foojr-0.0.1-py39_1.tar.bz2
 ```

 # Current status...

 * wheel can be pip installed, and it works.
 * conda package can be installed, and it works.
 * need to add a shared lib dependency.... can/should the dylib be installed in the conda lib folder rather than with the package?
+Test on Linux to make sure the rpath magic is happening.
+* stupid `foojr.egg-info` folder is generated in the `src` folder. can that be put in a build directory?

-This is what ends up in the `outdir`:
+This is what ends up in the `conda-output`:

 ```
 ├── channeldata.json